 The brand and influencers that always do the best in terms of building their audience are the ones who interact with them.
-Your followers want to feel like they’re heard and apart of your journey.
+Your followers want to feel like they’re heard and a part of your journey.
 And a great way to do that is by engaging with them.
-Answering your DMs, creating polls in your Stories and replying to comments is a given.
-But if you want to go the extra step you can return the favour by interacting with your followers content, and maybe even giving them a follow.
+Answering your DMs, creating polls in your Stories, and replying to comments is a given.
+But if you want to go the extra step you can return the favor by interacting with your follower’s content and maybe even giving them a follow.

 7. Use Engaging Captions